-Transforming Social Norms for Sexual and Reproductive Health
+Transforming Social Norms for Reproductive Health

 Enabling young women and men to live gender-equitable lives free of violence, coerced sex, and unintended pregnancy is a critical global challenge.

-Early pregnancy and child marriage are a reality for millions of young women worldwide, curtailing educational and vocational opportunities, leading to poor sexual and reproductive health and contributing to the intergenerational cycle of poverty.
+Early pregnancy and child marriage are a reality for millions of young women worldwide, curtailing educational and vocational opportunities, leading to poor reproductive health and contributing to the intergenerational cycle of poverty.
 A focus on individual change is important but insufficient to meet this challenge.
-Young people’s ability to forge healthy sexual relationships is influenced by social norms enforced by their peers, families and communities.
+Young people’s ability to forge healthy relationships is influenced by social norms enforced by their peers, families and communities.

 Social norms shape behaviors related to sexual debut, intimate partner and sexual violence and early marriage, as well as access to education and the services and information they need to protect their health.
 Research has shown that investing in social norm change at the community (rather than individual) level, while ensuring supportive policies and access to good quality services, can bring about significant improvements in sexual and reproductive health.